Parssayousefi/MetaAnalysis-Psilo-Cognition/Readme.txt

 Additional Information
-Data Confidentiality: Please note that the data and scripts in this repository are confidential and should be used in accordance with the terms and conditions specified by our research team.
+Data Confidentiality: Please note that the data and scripts in this repository should be used in accordance with the terms and conditions specified by our research team.

 Contact Information: For any queries or further information, please contact Parsa Yousefi at p.yousefi@umail.leidenuniv.nl .